ScilifelabDataCentre/RDM-guidelines/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: General issue template
-about: Use this template for any issue
+about: Use this template to help structure your issue.
+Feel free to remove sections that are not relevant to you.
 ---

 ## Summary